PostPods

 Anyone wanting rapid colony growth

-If you've successfully kept easier Cubaris like C. murina or similar species, Daxin Tricolor is a reasonable next step without being excessively challenging.
+If you've successfully kept easier Cubaris like C. murina or similar species, Daxin Tricolour is a reasonable next step without being excessively challenging.

 Bioactive Use